jasonsbarr/SimplyJavaScript/README.md

 9. Object-oriented programming: prototypes and inheritance

-10. Arrays, iterables, and other collections
+10. Arrays, Sets, and other iterable collections

 11. Functional programming: abstraction & composition